aelluminate-labs/sonispect/README.md

 ## About the Dataset

-The GTZAN dataset consists of 1000 audio tracks each 30 seconds long.
-It contains 10 genres, each represented by 100 tracks.
-The tracks are all 22050Hz Mono 16-bit audio files in .wav format.
-The dataset is preprocessed by segmenting the audio signals into 3-second clips.
+The GTZAN genre collection dataset was collected in 2000-2001.
+It consists of 1000 audio files each having 30 seconds duration.
+There are 10 classes ( 10 music genres) each containing 100 audio tracks.
+Each track is in .wav format.
+It contains audio files of the following 10 genres:

+- Blues
+- Classical
+- Country
+- Disco
+- Hiphop
+- Jazz
+- Metal
+- Pop
+- Reggae
+- Rock

 ### Content